SevenZeroThree/The-73rd-Page/_posts/2016/2016-08-04-test-politics-post.md

 ---
 layout: post
-title: "Test Post From a Folder"
+title: "Test Politics Post"
 date: 2016-08-04
-categories: [test]
+categories: [politics]
 ---

 This post is in a folder